statechannels/SAFE-protocol/doc/SAFE.md

 }
 ```

-### 5. Refunding on L2 after (provable) fraud
+### 5. Refunding on `ExitChain` after (provable) fraud

-When Bob calls `authorizeWithdrawal`, he is enabling anyone to claim a specific batch of tickets on L1.
+When Bob calls `authorizeWithdrawal`, he is enabling anyone to claim a specific batch of tickets on `EntryChain`.

 Bob has the unique ability to claim an _arbitrary_ batch of tickets.
 To do so, he would supply a signature on `batch2` for a different batch of tickets than those he authorized in step 2.

-Because L2 has recorded exactly which batch he claimed he would submit, this is an attributable fault on L2!
+Because `ExitChain` has recorded exactly which batch he claimed he would submit, this is an attributable fault on `ExitChain`!
 This would let Alice reclaim her escrowed funds.
 A simple modification of the protocol could penalize Bob for misbehaviour, and compensate Alice for her frustration.

 ```tsx
 function refundOnFraud(